MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/low-bandwidth-mode.md

 - The packet loss is higher than 10 percent

 Dynamics 365 Remote Assist mobile **autodetects** if the technician is experiencing poor network conditions.
-If so, the technician is prompted to **share snapshots** with the remote expert to collaborate, instead of transmitting a live video feed.
-This way, the expert can view and annotate images of better quality, instead of a low-quality video feed.
+If so, the technician is prompted to share snapshots with the remote expert to collaborate, instead of transmitting a live video feed.
+This way, the expert can view and annotate better-quality images, instead of a low-quality video feed.

 ## How it works